edmontongo/edmontongo.org/content/post/2017-gopherfest.md

 In this talk, Matt Ho will cover the benefits of event sourcing and how to get started with it using Go.
 He'll provide the background of event sourcing along with simple illustration of how event-sourcing might be applied to a domain entity.

 He'll go in-depth on how event sourcing can address challenges posed by transactional integrity, dual writes, and scaling – issues which are increasing in importance given the rise of REST-based microservices.

+### Rob Pike on Upspin

+Upspin is an experimental project to build a framework for naming and sharing files and other data securely, uniformly, and globally: a global name system of sorts.
+It is not a file system, but a set of protocols and reference implementations that can be used to join things like file systems and other storage services to the name space.

+Performance is not a primary goal.
+Uniformity and security are.

+Per Rob: Note that this is a project IN Go not ABOUT Go

 ### Lessons Learned from a Context-NATS Integration by Waldemar Quevedo